kripaj98/tswd-portfolio-templates/critique-by-design.md

 <img src="Midjourney vs OTHER (2).png" width="600"/>

-<br>For the Midjourney bar chart, I aimed to highlight the states where Midjourney is most popular.
-This chart targets marketers and AI companies who want to understand where Midjourney is gaining traction and how it compares in regional popularity to other tools.
+For the Midjourney bar chart, I aimed to highlight the states where Midjourney is most popular.
+This chart targets marketers and AI companies who want to understand where Midjourney is gaining traction and how it compares in regional popularity to other tools.<br>

 <img src="DALL-E vs OTHER (2).png" width="600"/>

-<br>The DALL·E bar chart provides a similar breakdown but for DALL·E, focusing on regions where it leads.
-This chart helps AI researchers and companies compare DALL·E's reach across states, offering insights into its competitive position.
+The DALL·E bar chart provides a similar breakdown but for DALL·E, focusing on regions where it leads.
+This chart helps AI researchers and companies compare DALL·E's reach across states, offering insights into its competitive position.<br>

 <img src="Stable diffusion vs OTHER (3).png" width="600"/>

-<br>For the Stable Diffusion bar chart, the goal was to show which states have the highest search interest for Stable Diffusion.
-It allows stakeholders to analyze Stable Diffusion’s market penetration and geographic presence relative to the other tools.
+For the Stable Diffusion bar chart, the goal was to show which states have the highest search interest for Stable Diffusion.
+It allows stakeholders to analyze Stable Diffusion’s market penetration and geographic presence relative to the other tools.<br>

 <div style="min-height:387px" id="datawrapper-vis-VvpRU">